DeDavecs/Embedded-Motion-Planning-for-Dual-Arm-Robotic-Assembly-in-ROS-2/src/Universal_Robots_ROS2_Tutorials/README.md

 This package contains tutorials around the ROS 2 packages for Universal Robots.

 ## Getting started
-To use the tutorials from this repository, please make sure to [install ROS 2](https://docs.ros.org/en/rolling/Installation.html) on your system.
-Currently, only ROS Jazzy and Rolling are supported.
+To use this repository, please make sure to [install ROS 2](https://docs.ros.org/en/jazzy/Installation.html) on your system.
+Currently, only ROS Jazzy is supported.

 With that, please create a workspace, clone this repo into the workspace, install the dependencies and build the workspace.